When you first log in to the U-M Dropbox domain, you may be asked to accept one of the agreements below:

 You can proceed with accepting these agreements.

-When you log in to your Dropbox account through U-M Weblogin at dropbox.umich.edu, click your icon/initials in the top right corner and select Settings from the drop-down menu.
+When you log in to your Dropbox account through U-M Sign In at dropbox.umich.edu, click your icon in the lower left corner and select Settings from the drop-down menu.
 You should find University of Michigan account at the top of the page if you are in U-M Dropbox.

 Refer to Migrate an existing account associated with your @umich.edu email address into U-M Dropbox for instructions.